isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }
     }

-Fine-tuned memory order may be beneficial where acquire load is more efficient than sequentially-consistent load
+Fine-tuned memory order might be beneficial where acquire load is more efficient than sequentially-consistent load

     mutex action_mutex;
     atomic<bool> action_needed;